WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 # Session proposal overview:
 Let's say a dapp wants access to Ethereum Mainnet, Polygon, Cosmos Mainnet.
-It issues required methods and events for specific blockchains in form of  proposal namespaces.
-For example Ethereum Mainnet and Polygon it requires: `eth_sign` method and `accountsChanged` event, and for Cosmos Mainnet it requires: `cosmos_signDirect` method and `someCosmosEvent` event.
-Let's say that Polygon also has special method `personalSign` and event `chainChanged` not available for Ethereum Mainnet.
-Dapp can request those only for Polygon via `extensions` field.
+It specifies the proposed execution environment for each blockchain in the form of namespaces.
+For example, for Ethereum Mainnet and Polygon, it requires: `eth_sign` method and `accountsChanged` event, and, for Cosmos Mainnet, it requires: `cosmos_signDirect` method and `someCosmosEvent` event.
+Let's say that Polygon also has a special method `personalSign` and an event `chainChanged` not available in Ethereum Mainnet.
+The Dapp can require chain-exclusive parameters via the `extensions` field.

 ## Example proposal namespaces request